duanemcguire/duaneblog/content/blog/one-mans-dream-the-shop-is-complete.md

 A slideshow of the shop is here: [Slide show on Flickr](http://www.flickr.com/photos/duanemcguire/sets/72157622963614051/show/)

 If you mouse over the show, you will find a "STOP" button in the lower left, which will allow you to progress at your own rate.
-If you click on the center of the photo a description will be displayed.\[fbcomments\]
+If you click on the center of the photo a description will be displayed.